 Our salary calculator builds upon our comprehensive calculation system to provide you with an accurate breakdown of your salary by factoring income taxes, national insurance and other deductions such as student loans and pensions.

 A new addition is the ability to compare two salaries, side by side, to see the difference made to your take home pay!

-We look at many factors within a very complex tax system (have a read of our tax guide) to come to your salary calculation, we include:
+We look at many factors within a very complex tax system, just read our guide on how to calculate tax to see!
+To come to your salary calculation, we include:

 - Your marital status (married couple's allowances).

 - Your date of birth (accurately calculate your personal allowance based on the new HMRC system).
 Remember age related allowances are being phased out as we all head toward a single personal tax free allowance for all.

 - Tax code (if provided we decode and use the personal allowance as set for you by HRMC).